 - a.
-These text amendments would remove agricultural protections in place for all land involved in a land division brought about in connection with the purchase of such land by a public agency for public recreational use.
-The text amendments do not clarify that the exemptions are only for the parcel intended for public use, and so additionally remove protections from remaining land parcels resulting from the division that remain intended for agricultural use.
+These text amendments would remove agricultural protections in place for all parcels created in a land division brought about in connection with the purchase of such land by a public agency for public recreational use.
+The text amendments do not clarify that the exemptions are only for the parcel intended for compatible public recreational use, and so additionally remove protections from remaining land parcels resulting from the division that remain intended solely for agricultural use.
 This would remove the requirement to record agricultural conservation easements that protect access to water and other important agricultural resources for farmers and ranchers alike. - b.
-The proposed amendments would affect future agricultural use by creating an inconsistency between what land the Project Sponsors transfer to a public agency for public recreational use, which have no recorded protections or requirements, and what land is transferred to a farmer, rancher, or private individual, which include conservation easements directed not just at preserving by requiring agricultural use.
+We hold the viewpoint that agricultural or ranch lands subdivided for the purpose of public use should maintain all protections for continued ranching and farming activities as well as access to vital agricultural resources.
+We recommend that a condition of approval include the maintenance of the existing agricultural protections for farms and ranches. - 2.
+What position do you recommend that the Planning Department staff take with respect to the project application?